vikashkr437/Poll-Website/README.md

 # Poll-Website

-This project deals with conducting simple polls from anywhere
+This project is to create a simple website for conducting simple polls from anywhere